jndrm/reverse-proxy/README.md

 # reverse-proxy
 A TCP based reverse-proxy written with Typescript supporting both HTTP and HTTPS.

-## Purpos
-The main purpos of this project is to mapping your IPv6 address to an IPv4 based server.
+The purpos of this project is to map your IPv6 address to an IPv4 based server.
 It can help you passing Apple Store's IPv6 only network rule.

 ## Usage